arshmit317/arshmit317.github.io/README.md

-#Project tittle
+## Project tittle
 [case]tome
 customisable phone cases for todays generation, trendy phone cases to suit your style and always protect your phone.

 ## installation
-HTML and CSS
+HTML, CSS and java script

-##usage
+## usage
-examples of how to use
+run on the web browser

 ## Authors
 Arshmit
 Shamar